jimmielin/ovpn-ipv6-setup/README.md

 If you used the `server.conf` in the repo and you get this on connecting, don't panic (GFW is notorious for RST packets, but this is not the problem this time.) -- check `/etc/openvpn/openvpn.log`, you might see messages indicating a failure in cipher negotiation.
 This means that one of your client / servers is not supporting elliptic-curve ciphers that we're exclusively using in the above server configuration.
 If so, you have to change the above to also include `TLS-DHE-RSA-WITH-AES-256-GCM-SHA384`.

+* Windows 8+ DNS Leak

+Starting from Windows 8, Windows seems to decide to pick DNS servers of its own depending on latency, and leaking DNS requests originating from the client computer.
+This often makes the VPN use the local DNS servers instead; in CERNET2, this means often resorting to IPv6-addresses that may be blocked by the GFW (e.g. Medium, Google, Twitter, etc.).
+So that inconvenience and the obvious security concern can be fixed by using the `block-outside-dns` option, which was patched by this ticket: https://community.openvpn.net/openvpn/ticket/605

+This is the same trick that most commercial VPN providers use to block outside DNS traffic.
+However, it is not compatible with XP or non-Windows clients (since there is no such problem on those clients), and you should remove `push block-outside-dns` if you aren't using a Windows 8+ client.

 ### Extras
 * General Security Practices